-In this episode, Sean and Gina discuss the challenges that will face the financial services industry in our post-pandemic future.
+In this episode of the Believe in Banking podcast, Sean and Gina discuss the challenges that will face the financial services industry in our post-pandemic future.
 Most notably, banks and credit unions will need to overcome staffing issues in order to meet consumer demand for efficient transactions via updated digital options while still having branches close by for more complex and consultative banking needs.
 Attracting higher-skilled bankers requires a real investment for banks and a commitment to move beyond traditional teller-based banking models.
 Banking’s growth mandate means banks must balance ways to grow in new markets and be more efficient in more legacy locations, providing a blend of financial wellness tools and advice that consumers need to spend and save better.

 Intro: This is Believe in Banking, a podcast series for decision makers, influencers, and leaders, featuring experts taking on the financial industry’s most pressing issues with insight and empathy.
 The podcast features information and conversations designed to enlighten and empower.
 Here are your Believe in Banking hosts, Sean Keathley and Gina Bleedorn.

 Sean Keathley: Welcome to our podcast for Believe in Banking.
 I am Sean Keathley, President and CEO of Adrenaline.